ncatlab/nlab-content/pages/6/9/4/0/10496/content.md

-## Definition and Examples
+## A Definition and its Examples
  {#DefinitionAndExamples}

 A satisfactory definition of "topological order" is not readily manifest from traditional literature.
 For example, the presence of "[[anyons]]" understood as [[solitons]] or [[defects]] (and that distinction itself is typically not properly made in the literature) localized in 2D space (as for [[fractional quantum Hall systems]]) should be an *example* of topological order, but the actual definition should not presuppose this specific incarnation of the general phenomenon.
 Instead, the [[quantum adiabatic theorem]], being the tacit general principle behind topological order, ought to explicitly appear in the definition.

-We consider here the following more formal and more general Definition \ref{ADefinition}, and show in the following Examples how this faithfully captures expected phenomena and extends to novel situations outside the traditional conceptualization.
+We consider here the following more formal and more general Definition \ref{ADefinition} (following [[schreiber:Topological Quantum Gates in Homotopy Type Theory|MySS24 §3]], [[schreiber:Crystalline Chern Order|SS25]]), and show in the following Examples how this faithfully captures expected phenomena and extends to novel situations outside the traditional conceptualization.

 \begin{definition}\label{ADefinition}